 The Pre-admission Clinic service provides a collaborative approach to the planning and co-ordination of elective surgical admissions.
 Patients undergo a nursing and medical assessment to determine the patient’s fitness for the planned procedure.
 Discharge planning is also done during the pre-admission process.
 The patient and their carer are the main focus during this process and are provided with appropriate information, education and support.

 Oxley is the general acute ward at Wimmera Health Care Group with 29 beds.
 It is connected to ICU, Day Oncology, Hospital in the Home and the Discharge Lounge.

 It is the largest ward and operates 24 hours a day 365 days a year.
 Most admissions come through the Operating Suite and Emergency Department, with some general physician reviews.

-Yandilla is the children’s and maternity ward consisting of sixteen beds, two birth rooms and a five bed special care nursery.
+Yandilla is the children’s and maternity ward consisting of sixteen beds, two birth rooms and a three bed special care nursery.

 Additional obstetric services housed in Yandilla include the antenatal and domiciliary clinics and a lactation consultant.

 Wimmera Health Care Group is committed to ensuring patients feel as comfortable as possible throughout their stay in hospital.
 We welcome parents or carers of children who are inpatients to say and participate with the child’s care to alleviate any fears they may have.

 Maternity visiting hours are a little stricter as we encourage no visits in the morning except for fathers and significant others, to allow for bonding and education.
 Rest period is between 12.30pm and 2pm.